The Homeowner’s Guide to Gutter Repair: Keep Your Water Flowing and Your Foundation Dry

 Before you embark on your DIY gutter adventure, prepare for at least two trips to the hardware store for items you may not have even known existed last week.

-Considering a DIY gutter repair?
+Considering a DIY approach?
 First, take a look at this shopping list of essentials:

-- Garden hose (for testing water flow after repairs)
+• Garden hose (for testing water flow after work)

-- Drill with bits (for securing loose brackets with new screws)
+• Drill with bits (for securing loose brackets with screws)

-- Tin snips (if you need to cut sections of gutter)
+• Tin snips (if you need to cut sections)

-The Dirt on Cleaning: The First Step to Any Successful Repair
+🧹 The Dirt on Cleaning: The First Step to Any Successful Project

 Cleaning gutters is like opening a time capsule of everything that’s blown through your neighborhood in the past six months (or more, we’re not judging!).

-Before you can fix or replace anything, you need to see what you’re working with.
+Before you can address any issues, you need to see what you’re working with.
 That means clearing out all the debris buildup that’s been collecting.

-Start by removing excessive debris by hand, working in sections along the entire length of the gutter.
-Use the putty knife to loosen compacted gutter gunk.
+Start by removing debris by hand, working in sections along the entire length.
+Use the putty knife to loosen compacted material.
 Once the large items are gone, flush with a garden hose to ensure water flows freely.

 Pay special attention to downspouts – they’re often the site of stubborn clogs that can require disassembling multiple sections.
 If water backs up, try feeding the hose up from the bottom of the downspout or using a plumber’s snake to break up the clog.